 We cannot predict whether our dual class structure will result in a lower or more volatile market price of our Class A common stock or in adverse publicity or other adverse consequences.
 For example, certain index providers have announced restrictions on including companies with multiple-class share structures in certain of their indexes.
 S&P Dow Jones and FTSE Russell have announced changes to their eligibility criteria for inclusion of shares of public companies on certain indices, including the S&P 500.
 These changes exclude companies with multiple classes of shares of common stock from being added to these indices.
 In addition, several stockholder advisory firms have announced their opposition to the use of multiple class structures.
 As a result, the dual class structure of our common stock may prevent the inclusion of our Class A common stock in these indices and may cause stockholder advisory firms to publish negative commentary about our corporate governance practices or otherwise seek to cause us to change our capital structure.
 Any such exclusion from indices could result in a less active trading market for our Class A common stock.
-Any actions or publications by stockholder advisory firms critical of our class A common stock.
+Any actions or publications by stockholder advisory firms critical of our corporate governance practices or capital structure could also adversely affect the value of our Class A common stock.

-We may have conflicts of interest with Intel and, because of certain provisions in our amended and restated certificate of incorporation relating to related person transactions and corporate opportunities, agreements we will enter into with Intel in connection with this offering, and Intel's controlling beneficial ownership interest in our company, we may not be able to resolve such conflicts on terms favorable to us.
+We may have conflicts of interest with Intel and, because of (i) certain provisions in our amended and restated certificate of incorporation relating to related person transactions and corporate opportunities, (ii) agreements we have and will enter into with Intel in connection with this offering, and (iii) Intel's controlling beneficial ownership interest in our company, we may not be able to resolve such conflicts on terms favorable to us.